blackducksoftware/kb-http-client/kb-http-client/README.md

 ## Build

-+ TestNG is used as the test library harness.
++ [TestNG](https://testng.org) is used as the test library harness.
-    - Functional tests are conditionally ran if a JVM parameter of 'synopsys_kb_httpclient_license_key_path' is provided with the path to a present file that contains a single line with the KnowledgeBase license key credential.
+    - Functional tests are conditionally ran if a JVM parameter of `synopsys_kb_httpclient_license_key_path` is provided with the path to a present file that contains a single line with the KB license key credential.
 + Javadoc is linted and created.
-+ Jacoco is used for code coverage.
++ [Jacoco](https://github.com/jacoco/jacoco) is used for code coverage.

 ## TODOs